-In the space X below, it seems intuitively clear that f can be continuously deformed (with endpoints held fixed) into g - in other words, that H exists.
+In the space X on the left, below, it seems intuitively clear that f can be continuously deformed (with endpoints held fixed) into g - in other words, that H exists.

-However in the space Y , f and g together form a loop that surrounds a "hole" in Y , and it seems intuitively clear that the path f cannot be continuously deformed into the path g within the space Y - that is, the extension H does not exist.
+However in the space Y pictured on the right, f and g together form a loop that surrounds a "hole" in Y , and it seems intuitively clear that the path f cannot be continuously deformed into the path g inside the space Y - that is, the extension H does not exist.